 Method 1.
 Press the middle of the jar lid with your finger.
 The lid is not sealed if the lid springs up when you release your finger.

 Method 2.
 Tap the jar lid with the bottom of a teaspoon.
 If it makes a dull sound, the lid is not sealed.
 If food is in contact with the underside of the lid, it will also cause a dull sound.
 The sound will be high pitched if the jar is sealed correctly.

 Method 3.
 Hold the jar at eye level and look across the lid.
 The lid should be concave (curved down slightly in the center).
 If the center of the lid is either flat or bulging, it may not be sealed.

 Reprocessing Unsealed Jars

 If one of the jar lids fails to seal, remove the lid and check the rim of the jar for tiny nicks.
-Change the jar if necessary, add a new, properly prepared lid, and reprocess within 24 hours using the same processing time.
+Change the jar if necessary, add a new, properly prepared lid, and reprocess in the boiling water canner within 24 hours using the same processing time.

 This document incorporates information from the “Complete Guide to Home Canning,” Agriculture Information Bulletin No. 539, USDA (Revised 2009) and information available from the National Center for Home Food Preservation.